thomasyit/cape-k3s-ansible-deployment/README.md

 If the HOST machine and the <Your_server_master_ip> machine is same, you can use 'localhost' instead of the machine/server IP.
 ```

-### Download this repo to HOST (host should already have Ansible and Git installed)
+### Download this repo to HOST (host should already have Ansible and GIT installed)

-To Install Ansible in your host:
+To install Ansible:
 https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html

-To Install GIT:
+To install GIT:
 https://git-scm.com/downloads

-Then proceeed with the following:
+Once Ansible and GIT are installed proceeed with the following:
 ```
 git clone https://github.com/biqmind/Cape-K3S-ansible-deployment.git
 ```